tppope/ppds22/README.md

 ```

 We changed it to acquire lock before while cycle and release it after while cycle ends.
 Everything works fine, but we
-used small granularity and our program incremented values serially.
+used coarse granularity and our program incremented values serially.
 The whole incrementation of array was done by
 thread, which first acquired lock.

 ```